Mr Eazi: 2016–2017: GMA snub, Twitter backlash, Accra to Lagos, and record deal

-The mixtape's lead single "Leg Over" was produced by E-Kelly and released on 2 December 2016.
+The mixtape's lead single, "Leg Over", was produced by E-Kelly and released on 2 December 2016.
 The music video for "Leg Over" features cameo appearances from comedian Eddie Kadi, Maleek Berry, and Wizkid.
 Mr Eazi told Lawrence Burney from Noisey.com that the song is about being taken advantage of in a relationship.
-He also said the song was leaked and wasn't meant to be a single.
+He also said it was leaked and wasn't meant to be a single.
 Upon its release in December 2016, "Leg Over" inspired numerous dance videos.
-Gabriel Myers Hansen, a critic and editor whose review was posted on the Music In Africa website, described the song as "gentle and minimalist".
-Hansen also said it is "freshened by delicate string and percussion placements reminiscent of highlife from decades ago".
-On 1 February 2017, Mr Eazi released "Tilapia" as the mixtape's second single.
-It features vocals from Ghanaian hip hop artist Medikal.
-On 1 March 2017, Mr Eazi released the Sesan-directed music video for "In The Morning".
-The song features vocals from Toronto rapper Big Lean.
-On 1 April 2017, Mr Eazi released the Teekay-directed music video for "Fight", a song that features additional vocals from DJ Cuppy.
-On 7 April 2017, Mr Eazi released the music video for "Business", a song that features vocals from Mugeez of R2Bees.
+Music in Africa's contributor Gabriel Myers Hansen described the song as "gentle and minimalist", and said it is "freshened by delicate string and percussion placements reminiscent of highlife from decades ago".
+Mr Eazi released the mixtape's second single, "Tilapia", on 1 February 2017.
+It features a rap verse by Ghanaian rapper Medikal.
+On 1 March 2017, Mr Eazi released the Sesan-directed music video for "In The Morning", which features vocals by Toronto rapper Big Lean.
+On 1 April 2017, he released the Teekay-directed music video for "Fight", a song that features additional vocals from DJ Cuppy.
+On 7 April 2017, Mr Eazi released the music video for the Mugeez-assisted track "Business".

-2019: Coachella and Empawa Africa
+2019-present: Coachella, Empawa Africa, and The Evil Genius

-In January 2019, it was announced that Mr Eazi will be performing at the 2019 Coachella Valley Music and Arts Festival.
-In August 2019, Mr Eazi launched emPawa Africa, a talent incubation initiative designed to nurture and support up-and-coming African artists.
-Thirty musicians would be enrolled in the first edition and would receive grant and mentorship to scale up their music career.
-The initiative is also supported by YouTube Music.
+In January 2019, Vanguard newspaper reported that Mr Eazi would perform at the 2019 Coachella Valley Music and Arts Festival.
+In August 2019, the singer launched emPawa Africa, a talent incubation initiative designed to nurture and support up-and-coming African artists.
+Thirty musicians were enrolled in the first edition and received grant and mentorship to scale up their music career.
+The initiative was supported by YouTube Music.

-In January 2021, Ajibade announced his upcoming EP titled Something Else, set for a 19 February release.
-On 10 June 2022, Eazi released "Legalize", through emPawa Africa.
+Mr Eazi released his second Extended Play (EP), Something Else, on 19 February 2021.
+On 10 June 2022, he released the single "Legalize" via his platform emPawa Africa.
+Mr Eazi released his debut studio album, The Evil Genius, on 27 October 2023.

 Artistry

 Mr Eazi is known for pioneering Banku music, a sound "characterized by percolating rhythms and laid-back vocal delivered in Ghanaian Pidgin English".
-Mr Eazi's music largely fits into the category of Afrobeats, a contemporary West African pop genre that marries global pop, Dancehall, highlife, and hip-hop.
-Mr Eazi's music has been described as having an R&B-like quality reminiscent of artists such as Beres Hammond and Gregory Isaacs.
-Lawrence Burney from Noisey.com stated that Mr Eazi uses his deep voice to "give ballad-like qualities to dance-forward production".
+His music largely fits into the category of Afrobeats, a contemporary West African pop genre that marries pop, dancehall, highlife, and hip-hop.
+Music critics have described his music as having an R&B-like quality reminiscent of artists such as Beres Hammond and Gregory Isaacs.
+Noisey's Lawrence Burney stated that Mr Eazi uses his deep voice to "give ballad-like qualities to dance-forward production".

-Mr Eazi, has released his second single and art, Personal Baby, off his yet-to-be-titled debut album.